MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: Experiments

 \subsection{Results}

-\textbf{Superiority of MemoAct over Baselines (Q1).} As presented in Tables~\ref{tab:exp_compar_results}, \ref{tab:exp_compar_rmb_results}, and \ref{tab:real_world_results}, MemoAct demonstrates superior performance across all evaluated simulation and physical environments.
-It significantly outperforms the strongest baseline, MVMP, by margins of $24.5\%$ in MemoryRTBench, $21.0\%$ in RMBench, and $22.5\%$ in real-world tasks.
+\textbf{Superiority of MemoAct over Baselines (Q1).} As shown in Tables~\ref{tab:exp_compar_memoryrtbench_results}, \ref{tab:exp_compar_rmb_results}, \ref{tab:real_world_results}, and Fig.~\ref{fig:intro} (d), MemoAct achieves the best overall performance across simulation and real-world evaluations.
+It obtains average success rates of $94.5\%$, $49.1\%$, and $77.5\%$ on MemoryRTBench, RMBench, and real-world tasks, outperforming the strongest baseline MVMP~\cite{memoryvla} by $19.1\%$, $20.6\%$, and $11.25\%$, respectively.

-We observe that methods lacking memory modules, specifically ACT and DP, struggle significantly.
-They yield average success rates of only $4.5\%$ and $3\%$ on MemoryRTBench, and similarly poor results ($5.5\%$ and $4.5\%$) on RMBench.
-Notably, DP's success rate drops to $0\%$ in real-world settings, confirming that historical context is indispensable for these tasks.

-For SAMP, while it executes sequential subtasks effectively in SHT, SBP, and DSP, it suffers from termination failures, often entering an erroneous loop after completing the final subtask.
-Furthermore, in tasks requiring long-horizon retention (e.g., BPR, DA-ITR, and Put Back Block), SAMP struggles to recall initial object states.
-We attribute this to its FIFO memory update mechanism, where incoming observations rapidly displace older data, causing a sharp decline in long-horizon retention capabilities.

-Conversely, MVMP exhibits robust long-horizon retention, achieving competitive results in BPR, SBP, and even tying with MemoAct ($55\%$) in Swap T task.
-However, in tasks demanding strict sequential tracking, such as SHT and Rearrange Blocks, MVMP frequently bypasses the immediate subtask to prematurely execute the subsequent one.
-Consequently, its performance in Rearrange Blocks drops to $21\%$, compared to MemoAct's $98\%$.
-We hypothesize that while similarity-based memory updates effectively retain early history, they are prone to merging distinct temporal features, resulting in disordered subtask execution sequences.

-These phenomena provided critical insights for MemoAct, motivating a memory framework that synergizes lossless short-term memory with persistent long-term memory.
-Nevertheless, limitations remain in fine-grained manipulation.
-For instance, in the Observe and Pick Up task, the presence of multiple objects makes it difficult for the robot to recall the precise location of the target, leading to task failure.
-We attribute this to the compression of all DINOv2 visual tokens into a single global token, which inevitably sacrifices fine-grained spatial precision.
+Methods without explicit memory modeling, such as ACT~\cite{act} and DP~\cite{DP}, perform poorly, achieving only $3.9\%$/$3.5\%$ on MemoryRTBench and $5.8\%$/$4.4\%$ on RMBench.
+This confirms the necessity of historical context for memory-dependent manipulation.
+Recent memory-enhanced policies outperform ACT and DP but remain task-dependent.
+SeedPolicy~\cite{seedpolicy} performs well on episodic-memory tasks such as LBT ($92.0\%$) and CBTCO ($91.3\%$), but degrades on spatial-memory tasks such as BPR ($41.7\%$) and ITR ($40.0\%$).
+MTIL~\cite{mtil} achieves $70\%$ on real-world CTBO, yet its average success rate is only $45\%$, far below MemoAct's $77.5\%$.
+We attribute these limitations to their compact recurrent-style memory design, where the entire history is compressed into hidden states, leading to imprecise retention of fine-grained historical information.